 Over 50 Years of Outward Bound in the U.S.

 “There is more to us than we know.
 If we can be made to see it, perhaps for the rest of our lives we will be unwilling to settle for less.”

 — Kurt Hahn, Founder

 Outward Bound was founded in 1941 in the tumultuous waters of the North Sea during World War II, to provide young sailors with the experiences and skills necessary to survive at sea.
 Named for the nautical term for a ship's departure from the certainties of the harbor, Outward Bound was a joint effort between British shipping magnate Sir Lawrence Holt and progressive German educator Kurt Hahn.
 Hahn had developed his progressive ideas, first as founder of the Salem School in Germany, and later at Gordonstoun, a boarding school in Scotland, that soon became one of Britain's most distinguished and innovative schools.
 Hahn believed education must encompass both the intellect and character of a person.
 In creating the first Outward Bound School, he expanded the concept of experiential learning to include real and powerful experience to gain self-esteem, the discovery of innate abilities, and a sense of responsibility toward others.
-Outward has since become the premier adventure-based education program in the world.
+Outward Bound has since become the premier experiential education program in the world.

 History of Outward Bound in the United States